Classic female blues: Significance

 The classic female blues singers were pioneers in the record industry, among the first black singers and blues artists recorded.
 They were also instrumental in popularizing the 12-bar blues throughout the United States.
 Mahalia Jackson and Janis Joplin are among those who named Bessie Smith as an influence.
 According to LeRoi Jones, phonograph recordings of the classic blues singers "affected the existing folk tradition and created another kind of tradition that was unlike any other in the past".

 Daphne Duval Harrison wrote that the blues women's contributions included "increased improvisation on melodic lines, unusual phrasing which altered the emphasis and impact of the lyrics, and vocal dramatics using shouts, groans, moans, and wails.
-The blues women thus effected changes in other types of popular singing that had spin-offs in jazz, Broadway musicals, torch songs of the 1930s and 1940s, gospel, rhythm and blues, and eventually rock and roll."
+The blues women thus effected changes in other types of popular singing that had spin-offs in jazz, Broadway musicals, torch songs of the 1930s and 1940s, gospel, rhythm and blues, and eventually rock and roll".

+As well as popularizing the 12-bar blues and influencing other types of popular music genres, the women who pioneered classic female blues also addressed issues central to the feminist and social justice movements, bringing personal struggles in women's lives to the public sphere.
+Bessie Smith and Ma Rainey sang numerous songs about social justice issues, from racism to sexism, incarceration to impoverishment.
+Smith's song "In the House Blues" highlighted issues of domestic violence.

+Other notable classic female blues singers include Virginia Liston and Edmonia Henderson.